Atomic Consistency Preference Optimization for Long-Form Question Answering: Conclusion

 \section{Conclusion}

-We introduce Atomic Consistency Preference Optimization (\acpo), a self-supervised method for aligning LLMs to improve factual accuracy in long-form question answering. \acpo\ leverages the atomic self-consistency principle to curate high-quality preference data, eliminating the need for external supervision or strong large language models.
+We introduce Atomic Consistency Preference Optimization (\acpo), a self-supervised method for aligning LLMs to improve factual accuracy in long-form question answering. \acpo\ leverages the atomic self-consistency principle to curate high-quality preference data, eliminating the need for external supervision or strong LLMs.
 By identifying preferred and non-preferred generations based on internal consistency signals, \acpo\ enables efficient and scalable DPO training.
-Our extensive evaluations on LongFact and BioGen show that \acpo\ not only outperforms a strong supervised baseline (FactAlign), but also surpasses all temperature-tuned variants of unaligned models, demonstrating that its gains cannot be replicated through simple calibration.
+Our extensive evaluations on LongFact and BioGen show that \acpo\ not only outperforms a strong supervised baseline (FactAlign), but also surpasses all temperature-tuned variants of unaligned models.
 Furthermore, we show that using atomic consistency during training leads to better factual precision than applying it solely at inference time.
 Additional ablations validate the length penalties and the robustness of \acpo\ across different model sizes.
 In summary, \acpo\ presents a simple, effective, and efficient self-supervised approach to enhance factual alignment in LLMs, leading to more trustworthy and factual generation capabilities.